skyjur/rxjs-changefeeds/README.md

 Value operations:

 - `set <key> <value>`:
-  value isadded to collection or updated
+  value is added to collection or updated

 - `del <key>`: value is removed from collection